This is a quick demo mostly intended for non-technical users who don’t want to setup their own server.

 - Create the database connection

-- Run the installer script (hmdm_install.sh) as the root
+- Run the installer script (hmdm_install.sh) as root (see details)

 - Open the URL provided by the script in the browser